When I tell people I use a tool to do it, they all ask me the same question – is Empower Personal Dashboard safe?

 They never store your financial login credentials.
 That data is encrypted and stored at Envestnet Yodlee, a platform that powers a laundry list of financial services and wealth management tools and companies.
 Yodless is periodically audited by the Office of the Comptroller of the Currency and their security processes are available here.

-As for internal access controls, no one at Personal Capital has access to your credentials.
+As for internal access controls, no one at Empower Personal Dashboard has access to your credentials.
 Zero.

-How Safe is the Connection with Personal Capital?
+How Safe is the Connection with Empower Personal Dashboard?